shoelace-style/shoelace/docs/components/form.md

 Forms collect data that can easily be processed and sent to a server.

 All of Shoelace's components make use of the [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) to encapsulate markup, style, and behavior.
 One caveat of this approach is that native `<form>` elements don't recognize Shoelace form controls.

 This component solves that problem by serializing _both_ Shoelace form controls and native form controls.
+The resulting form data is exposed in the `slSubmit` event in a [`FormData`](https://developer.mozilla.org/en-US/docs/Web/API/FormData) object.

 ```html preview
 <sl-form class="form-overview">